colost8rams/django-diner/README.md

 Django Diner
 ============

-Simle Django application to handle a collection of recipes.
+Simple Django application to handle a collection of recipes.